 All officers are trained to assist in situations ranging from emergency response to general advice on crime prevention.
-There are no on-campus student housing at the Cumberland campus.
+There is no on-campus student housing.

 Security officers on Cumberland campus are licensed to carry firearms but do not have arrest powers.
 Any maintenance issues discovered by security such as lighting and trip hazards are reported to facilities manager.